 Knee pain can happen for a variety of reasons.
 Integration Massage will do a thorough assessment, and careful treatment, with the goal to get you moving again.
 I only use techniques within my scope of practice, however.
 And some knee issues will need to be treated by other professionals.

 For example, knee pain can be from recent or old injuries, sports, arthritis or even surgery.
-Integration Massage uses techniques that are effective for most of these.
+I see these a lot.
 In particular, Ortho-Bionomy®, neuromuscular and myofascial therapy and exercises work quite well for musculo-skeletal issues.
-However, some conditions require doctors or physical therapists.
+However, some conditions, such as severe sprains or meniscus tears require doctors or physical therapists.

 How will you know?
-I will take your history and do a thorough assessment.
+I will first take your history.
 Then I watch you move, and ask where it hurts.
-Finally, I palpate areas around your knee, so I can find out what creates the pain and what I can do to relieve it.
+Finally, I palpate areas around your knee, so I can find out what movement or pressure re-creates the pain.
+This tells me whether what I can do will relieve it.

 Kinds of knee pain, and how I bring relief:

 →Is it just knee pain, or also ankle instability?